Ticolol/ImageDescriptors/README.md

 # ImageDescriptors
-Repo for exercises made during  classes at UNICAMP
+Repo for exercises made during MC851 - Project on Image Descriptors classes at UNICAMP